All Episodes

 I mean, we were working behind the scenes.

-I'm under I'm in career cover.
+I'm in career cover.

-Uh and I didn't have any contacts with the media.
+And I didn't have any contacts with the media.

-I thought media folks were like poisonous.
+I mean, at the time, no offense, I thought media folks were like poisonous.

-So anyway, so that's what I said.
+So anyway, so that's what the point is.

-The point is like, yeah, we, you know, we I didn't want to talk to the media because, you know, I'm still undercover.
+The point is like, yeah, we, you know, we, I didn't want to talk to the media because, you know, I'm still undercover.

 I want to go after the bad guys.

-I was out, you know, there's a book out there called Operation Darkheart where I cover all this.
+I was out, you know, there's a book out there called Operation Dark Heart where I cover all this.

-It's like, no, we were already back engaged going after these guys when we uh commander Scott Philpot, who became Captain Scott Philpot, went separately to the 9-11 Commission with the permission of uh of Pete Schumaker, General Schoomaker, who's commander of SOCOM, he went and talked to him.
+It's like, no, we were already back engaged going after these guys when we commander Scott Philpott, who became Captain Scott Philpot, went separately to the 9-11 Commission with the permission of Pete Schumaker, General Schumaker, who was commander of SOCOM.

-And then when the opportunity presented itself, it's like, hey, by the way, you know, did you guys investigate able danger?
+And then when the opportunity presented itself, it's like, hey, by the way, you know, did you guys investigate Able Danger?

 It happened incidental to our being asked the question, what do you know about the 9-11 failures?

-And we answered them honestly.
+And we answered him honestly.

 It's like, well, this is what we know.